CybershoesVR/Quest_FastSDK_Unity/README.md

 ```
 The Cybershoes receiver outputs a left stick x/y gamepad signal relative to the HMD orientation.
-This signal tells the game in which direction the shoes are pointing.
+This signal tells the game in which direction the shoes are moving.
 Walking in the direction of the shoes works well, if the same factor is applied for speed y (forward) as for speed x (sidewards).
 Either you or we test how the speed feels.